derruba2000/SyntheticDataUseCase/README.md

 ## Methodology

--Data Preparation: Original dataset is preprocessed for training.
+- Data Preparation: Original dataset is preprocessed for training.
--Synthetic Data Generation: Mostly AI is used to generate 20,000 synthetic records based on 1,500 original records.
+- Synthetic Data Generation: Mostly AI is used to generate 20,000 synthetic records based on 1,500 original records.
--Model Training: A simple neural network, TravelInsuranceNet, is trained on both the original and the enhanced dataset.
+- Model Training: A simple neural network, TravelInsuranceNet, is trained on both the original and the enhanced dataset.
--Evaluation: Models are evaluated based on accuracy, precision, recall, and F1 score.
+- Evaluation: Models are evaluated based on accuracy, precision, recall, and F1 score.
--Neural Network Architecture
+- Neural Network Architecture
--TravelInsuranceNet is a PyTorch-based neural network with the following structure:
+- TravelInsuranceNet is a PyTorch-based neural network with the following structure:

 ### Input Layer

-Two Hidden Layers with ReLU activation
+- Two Hidden Layers with ReLU activation
-Output Layer with Sigmoid activation
+- Output Layer with Sigmoid activation

 ## Results